 What is a Duvet

 A duvet is the top layer of bedding.
 The duvet typically consists of fill material being goose down feathers or a hypoallergenic filler that gives you the same fluffy feel as feathers.
 I always buy hypoallergenic as I’m allergic to feathers.
+A duvet is typically encased in a duvet cover (see my brown cover below).

 When shopping for a duvet, be sure to read the washing instructions.
 Some require dry clean, which honestly, is not for me.
 I need to be able to remove, wash and put back on quickly.